arpank-2380/arpank-2380.github.io/_posts/2024-01-14-jpcl_nv-phonon_accepted.md

 ---
-title: "Quantum Vibronic Effects on the Excitation Energies of the Nitrogen-Vacancy Center in Diamond"
+title: "Quantum vibronic effects on the excitation energies of the nitrogen-vacancy center in diamond"
 date: 2024-01-14T20:30:00-06:00
 ---
 When a pair of adjacent carbon atoms within a diamond crystal is replaced with a nitrogen atom and a lattice vacancy,